-- 1. Map 9 of the Map Folio shows the shoreline jurisdiction as described above for the Town of Skykomish. - The map folio is to be used as a guide for the Town, project applicants and/or property owners.
+As a companion document to this Program, the Shoreline Inventory & Characterization Report (2010) provides a map folio that can be used as a guide for the Town, project applicants and/or property owners.
 The maps are for reference only.
-The applicant is responsible for determining the exact scope, extent and boundaries of any shoreline element such as jurisdiction boundaries, environmental designations and ordinary high water mark
+The applicant is responsible for documenting the exact scope, extent and boundaries of any shoreline element such as jurisdiction boundaries, environmental designations and ordinary high water mark as part of a project proposal or permit application.
+The Town and Ecology have final authority to determine such boundaries and locations.

-1.4 PURPOSES OF THE SHORELINE MASTER PROGRAM
+1.4.
+PURPOSES OF THE SHORELINE MASTER PROGRAM